nkinnan/esphome-pace-bms/README.md

 Both ESP8266 and ESP32 are supported, though an ESP32 class device is recommended.
 The RP2040 (Raspberry Pi Pico W) should also work but I haven't tested it.

 Any board which gives you access to a hardware UART (both RX and TX) is fine.
-Software UART on GPIO pins is not recommended.
+Software UART on GPIO pins is *not recommended* and will likely result in dropped or corrupted messages.

 You cannot connect the UART RX/TX pins directly to either the RS232 or RS485 port, a converter chip for RS485 or RS232 signal levels is required.
 Some boards may have such a converter chip built-in, or you can use a breakout board.

-RS485 will require at least one additional GPIO pin for flow control in addition to the UART RX and TX pins.
+RS485 will require at least one additional GPIO pin for flow control in addition to the UART RX and TX pins (usually).
 RS232 will require only the UART RX and TX.

 If using an 8266, you will need to redirect serial logs to the second UART (which is TX only, but that's fine for logging).
 An example of how to do that is included below in the [YAML section](#8266-specific-preamble).